 I didn't hesitate to agree, because the sooner I got the surgery, the sooner I could get on with the recovery.

 The surgery overall went well.
+The doctor and his staff took great care of me.
 They did however find that the damage was worse than they expected from the MRI.
 The tendon was not just split, it was also ruptured completely.
 The cartilage had come completely detached and was floating around.
-The surgery took closer to 3 hours than the originally planned 1 1/2 hours.
+The surgery took closer to 3 hours than the originally planned 2 hours.

 My conclusion is that the injuries were a result of the combination of events from January to May.
 The long distances didn't cause the injury but they didn't help either.
 It is my assumption that the initial injury was worse than I thought it was.
 I think I could have split the tendon then and continued to weaken the ankle area.
 Then the last race I believe I actually ruptured it.